Arthur R. Metz Bicentennial Grand Carillon

 and Associate of the JSoM Carillon Program

-We invite you to join us for weekly socially-distanced carillon recitals every Saturday from noon-12:45 pm, beginning February 13 through May 1, 2021.
+We invite you to join us for weekly socially-distanced carillon recitals every Saturday from noon-12:45 pm, beginning May 15 to July 31.
 Bring your blanket, a picnic basket, and enjoy music in the fresh air and scenic landscape of IU’s Cox Arboretum.

 IU carillonneurs can be heard performing solos and duets on the Metz.